KS ROW Rybnik: 1990 to 1999

 After a silver medal win in 1990 the club underwent a name change to Rybnicki Klub Motorowy (Rybnik's Motorcycle Club) in 1994.
 The remainder of the decade saw very few highlights.

 2000 to 2009

 When the Ekstraliga was introduced in 2000, Rybnik were in the 1.
 Liga.
 They won the 1.
 Liga in 2003.
 In 2009, they reverted to the historical "ROW" prefix as RKM ROW Rybnik.

 2010 to present

 In 2013, they changed name again, to ŻKS ROW Rybnik, the same season they won 2.
 Liga.
 In 2019, they gained promotion back to the Ekstraliga but were relegated the following season (2020) and have struggled since.
+They currently race as KS ROW Rybnik.